 Viral rashes may be accompanied by any of the following symptoms:

 Loss of appetite

-Occasionally, a more serious infection can look like a viral rash in the first few days of the illness.
+Sometimes a more serious infection can look like a viral rash in the first few days of the illness.
 This is why it is important to watch for the warning signs listed below.

 The following will help you care for your child at home: